top of page

 A white sediment water filter cartridge pictured in front of a blue sediment water filter casing

-Sediment filters strain out particles in your water, such as dirt, sand, rust and silt.
-They are often used as the first in the chain in multi-stage water filtration systems to protect the finer filters in systems from clogging up.
+Sediment filters strain out particles in your water, such as dirt, sand, rust, and silt.
+They are often used as the first step in multi-stage water filtration systems to protect finer filters from clogging.

 Pros

-• Available in different micron ratings for finer or courser particle filtration
+• Available in different micron ratings for finer or coarser particle filtration.

 Cons

-• They only remove visible particles not heavy metals, pathogens or chemicals
+• Only removes visible particles, not heavy metals, pathogens, or chemicals.

-• Can become a breeding ground for bacteria if the cartridges are not regularly replaced
+• Can become a breeding ground for bacteria if cartridges are not regularly replaced.

-• Require frequent maintenance to avoid reduction in water flow and pressure
+• Requires frequent maintenance to avoid reduced water flow and pressure.

 Comparison: What Each Filter Typically Removes